echronos/echronos/components/blocking-mutex/docs.md

 [...]</pre>

 Mutexes can help to prevent such consistency issues.
-Used correctly, a mutex ensures that a only a single task at a time can execute code paths like the above.
+Used correctly, a mutex ensures that only a single task at a time can execute code paths like the above.

 At any given time, a mutex is in exactly one of two possible states: available or acquired.
 Initially, each mutex is available.